isaacg1/pyth/docs/spec_control.rst

 	3
 	4

-6.7.
+8.7.
 "I" - The If Statement
 ===========================

 **Arity: Boolean, Unbounded**

 This is the If statement from Python.
 If the first argument is truthy, it executes the code, else it does nothing.
-Requires a close paren unless it is the last piece of code.

 Ex::